 Each residence hall has a laundry room, community lounges, wireless internet, and cable television.
 Because this is their home, students participate in the character and development of their living spaces.
 This includes developing community standards to ensure that all students live together in positive environments that promote personal growth and social harmony.

 Students eat their meals together in the Tudor-style dining hall, and each meal is an experience in itself.
 A student Dining Hall Committee serves as an active channel for suggestions, and the Dining Hall offers special meals throughout the year, brunches, picnics, exam treats and holiday dinners.
-Students can also use Wells Dining Dollars at local Aurora eateries such as the Fargo, Dories and the Aurora Inn as well as the Village Market, and the Well.
+Students can also use Wells Dining Dollars at local Aurora eateries such as the Fargo, the Aurora Inn as well as the Village Market, and the Well.

 Want to see more?
 Take the Virtual Campus Tour

 The Office of Residence Life strives to provide safe and comfortable residential facilities that contribute to the thriving residential experience.
 Focusing on community development, Residence Life creates an inclusive environment where students develop their passions and engage in opportunities designed to foster personal responsibility, critical thinking, and global citizenship.

 The connection between social and academic development is paramount in educating the whole student—as a scholar and as a member of society.
 Learning opportunities in the residence halls work to achieve the following goals: